Heidi Thorne is an author and business speaker with over 25 years of experience in sales, marketing, advertising, and public relations.

 Is There Enough Search Traffic?

-In your keyword research using either Google AdWords or the a free research tool (such as at SERPS.com), it shows the amount of monthly Internet search traffic that each term generates.
-Ideally, it would be good to target those choices that have a couple thousand hits per month.
+Your keyword research using either Google AdWords or a free research tool (such as SERPS.com) shows the amount of monthly Internet search traffic that each term generates.
+Ideally, it would be good to target those choices that have a couple of thousand hits per month.
 However, on some long tail keywords and markets, a few hundred might be a stellar result!

 For Internet advertising or online writing, there are two strategies for utilizing this keyword data: